“We are surrounded by a new dimension in which everything is magical and, at the same time, everything is possible.”La Stampa

 The Caress of the Sea and Aquatic Dance – Nina Danon

-Commissioned by Illuminate Women’s Music, this set of two pieces for saxophone and piano received its digital premiere in 2020 performed by Naomi Sullivan and Yshani Perinpanayagam, and will receive its live premiere in late 2021.
+Commissioned by Illuminate Women’s Music, this set of two pieces for saxophone and piano received its digital premiere in 2020 performed by Naomi Sullivan and Yshani Perinpanayagam, and received its live premiere in late 2021 performed by Naomi Sullivan and Kumi Matsuo.

 Inspired by a variety of oceanic sounds and textures, from orca and humpback whales vocalisations to dense, viscous and salty waters, the music explores the dynamic and fast changing landscapes of our planet’s oceans and is inspired by the following quote: